 How to Grow and Care for Pineapple Sage

-- It would be best if you plant pineapple sage (any variety) at the beginning of spring.
+- It would be best if you grow pineapple sage (any variety) at the early spring.
 Make sure all of the frosts have already passed; if not, your plants could really suffer as they are not tolerant of cold weather.